Bret Gilliam: Career

 Gilliam held several diving jobs and competed as a semi-professional surfer while in high school and college.

 In 1971, Gilliam was a diving Supervisor for Vocaline Air Sea Technology (VAST Inc.).
 The VAST Inc. contract took him to the Caribbean where he worked to develop nitrox and decompression procedures for their dive teams.
 It was here that Gilliam's interest in underwater photography began.
 Their work was to record the "visible wake vortex that came off the propeller" of submarines.
 In 1972 off the island of St. Croix, Gilliam's dive buddy Rod Temple was attacked by oceanic whitetip sharks during a project and was killed.
-Gilliam was cited for heroism by the Virgins Islands' Governor for his attempt to save Temple when he broke off his decompression and swam back into the attack.
+Gilliam was cited for heroism by the Virgin Islands' Governor for his attempt to save Temple when he broke off his decompression and swam back into the attack.
 Both divers were dragged to depths in excess of 350 feet during the struggle before Temple was torn from Gilliam's grasp.
 Gilliam survived an out-of-air free ascent from extreme depth and had to be evacuated to Puerto Rico to be treated for decompression sickness.
 That same year, he also created his consulting company Ocean Tech in the U.S. Virgin Islands.

 V.I.
 Divers Ltd. was founded by Gilliam in 1973 in St. Croix as a dive resort that not only catered to recreational divers but also scientific divers.
 The company (and others that followed) also had a filming and studio support division that provided location services for boats, diving, equipment, helicopter & aircraft, stunt persons, and local logistics for Hollywood movies, television series, documentaries, and tourism promotions.
-Film work from 1971 to the present included movies such as "Pleasure Island", "The Deep", "The Island of Dr. Moreau", "The Man Without A Face", "Dreams of Gold", "Going Overboard", "The Island", "Having A Ball", "Abyss", "The Dive", "Message In A Bottle", "Head Above Water", as well as television productions such as "Miami Vice", "Greatest American Hero", "ABC Sports", "Undersea World of Jacques Cousteau", "HBO", "Showtime", "Discovery Channel", "National Geographic Explorer", "Travel Channel", "Cinemax", "Today", "NBC's live broadcasts of the 1983 America's Cup Races", "Encore Productions", "BBC", and "The Playboy Channel".
+Film work included movies such as "Pleasure Island", "The Deep", "The Island of Dr. Moreau", "The Man Without A Face", "Dreams of Gold", "Going Overboard", "The Island", "Having A Ball", "Abyss", "The Dive", "Message In A Bottle", "Head Above Water", as well as television productions such as "Miami Vice", "Greatest American Hero", "ABC Sports", "Undersea World of Jacques Cousteau", "HBO", "Showtime", "Discovery Channel", "National Geographic Explorer", "Travel Channel", "Cinemax", "Today", "NBC's live broadcasts of the 1983 America's Cup Races", "Encore Productions", "BBC", and "The Playboy Channel".
 In 1977, Gilliam served as the founder and president of AMF Yacht Charters Ltd. providing luxury motor yacht charters on vessels up to 380 feet in length.
 Both companies were sold in 1985 and after a short break, Gilliam resumed his work with the formation of cruise ship lines as the Vice President & CEO Vice President, chief executive officer (CEO) and Director of Ship Operations for Ocean Quest International in 1988.
 He served as Senior officer aboard their 550-ft., 28,000 ton flagship Ocean Spirit.
 This was the world's largest sport diving operation in history.
 Gilliam also began conducting research on dive computer safety during this time and remained with Ocean Quest until the company was sold to Sea Escape Cruise Lines in the fall of 1990.